miroslawmajka/aws-serverless-app/README.md

 This is an end-to-end pipeline solution for an AWS S3 static website with serverless Lambda backend in Node and Python, Terraform IaC and deployment pipelines in Azure DevOps.

-The author does take any responsibility for any issues resulting from using this software.
+The author does not take any responsibility for any issues resulting from using this software.
 Please see the [LICENCE](LICENSE) file for details.

 This project has been inspired by the [AWS Serverless Web App Tutorial](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/).